jazzsequence/WordPress-Admin-Help/README.md

-WordPress-Admin-Help
+AH-O&#8322;
 ====================

-Redefining help in the WordPress admin.
-A feature plugin intended for WordPress 3.9
+Breathing new life into help in the WordPress admin.

+A feature plugin intended for WordPress 4.0

 ###Screenshots
 #####This is what we're shooting for: